 - 1099-HC, a Massachusetts state health insurance statement (required for MA state taxes)

 - Federal Taxes: Follow the Sprintax instructions.
-Enter the institutional code that the OIS provided you in the "Review your order" page to remove the charge from your account.
+Enter the institutional code (which the OIS provides via newsletter each spring) in the "Review your order" page to remove the charge from your account.

 - State Taxes: Complete a state tax return if needed.
-Enter the institutional code that the OIS provided you in the "Review your order" page to remove the charge from your account.
+Enter the institutional code (which the OIS provides via newsletter each spring) in the "Review your order" page to remove the charge from your account.

 - Sprintax will prepare your tax return and check if you’re due a refund.
-(You can either e-file or print, sign and mail your documents once you complete the preparation process in Sprintax, or you may be eligible to e-file.
+(You will either need to print, sign and mail your documents once you complete the preparation process in Sprintax, or you may be eligible to e-file.
 Sprintax will direct you accordingly.)

 Taxable Scholarship Information

-If you are a nonresident of Massachusetts and have a scholarship specifically designated for room and board or other living expenses, your scholarship is not taxable.
+If you are a nonresident of Massachusetts and have a scholarship specifically designated for housing and food or other living expenses, your scholarship is not taxable.

-In reference to your 1042-S, Sprintax will prompt you to answer "yes"/"no" to whether "that amount [is] specifically designated for room and board or other living expenses."
-This questions helps Sprintax to determine whether you should pay taxes on the scholarship amount.
-If you are not sure whether your 1042-S reflects funding for room and board/living expenses, refer to your financial aid offer and, if necessary, ask the Office of Financial Aid to review your scholarship funds with you.
+In reference to your 1042-S, Sprintax will prompt you to answer "yes"/"no" to whether the amount is specifically designated for housing and meals or other living expenses.
+This question helps Sprintax to determine whether you should pay taxes on the scholarship amount.
+If you are not sure whether your 1042-S reflects funding for housing and meals expenses, refer to your financial aid offer and, if necessary, ask the Office of Financial Aid to review your scholarship funds with you.